BrendanSweeny/image-abstraction-layer/README.md

-# Image Abstraction Layer Using Imgur API
+# Image Search Abstraction Layer Using Imgur API

 Built with Node.js, Express, and MongoDB

 ## Overview

-The image abstraction layer uses the imgur API to return a variable array of objects containing image title, topic, alt text, and URL.
+The image search abstraction layer uses the imgur API to return a variable array of objects containing image title, topic, alt text, and URL.
 Alternatively, the API can return the ten most recent search queries.

 ## Usage

 - Return a list of image objects with a GET request to: "/api/imagesearch/<Search Term>"
-- Paginate results with a GET request to: "/api/imagesearch/<Search Term>?offset=<Number>"
+- Limit the number of results with a GET request to: "/api/imagesearch/<Search Term>?offset=<Number>"
 - Return list of ten recent searches with a GET request to: "/api/latest/imagesearch"

 ## Examples